eczarny/sparkler/README.markdown

 source  with  Git.
 The project is hosted on GitHub, making it easy for anyone to make contributions.
 Simply create a fork and make your changes.

-# Acknowledgments

-The preferences window controller is based on software provided by Matt Gemmel.

-Please refer to the LICENSES file for third-party license information.

 # License

 Copyright (c) 2010 Eric Czarny.